pixijs/pixijs.com/docs/guides/components/graphics-fill.md

     color: 'yellow',
     alpha: 0.5,
   });

 ```

 ![alt text](image-9.png)

 ---

+Hopefully, this guide has shown you how easy and powerful fills can be when working with graphics (and text!).
 By mastering the `fill()` method, you can unlock endless possibilities for creating visually dynamic and engaging graphics in PixiJS.
 Have fun!